Konrad Lorenz: Biography

 He retired from the Max Planck Institute in 1973 but continued to research and publish from Altenberg and Grünau im Almtal in Austria.
 He died on 27 February 1989 in Altenberg.

 Personal life

-Lorenz married his childhood friend, Margarethe Gebhardt, a gynaecologist, daughter of a market gardener who lived near the Lorenz family; they had a son and two daughters.
-He lived at the Lorenz family estate, which included a "fantastical neo-baroque mansion", previously owned by his father.
+Lorenz wed his childhood companion, Margarethe Gebhardt, a gynaecologist and the daughter of a local market gardener.; the couple had three children, one son and two daughters.
+He resided on the Lorenz family estate, notable for its "fantastical neo-baroque mansion", formally belonging to his father.

 Ethology

 Lorenz is recognized as one of the founding fathers of the field of ethology, the study of animal behavior.
 He is best known for his research of the principle of attachment, or imprinting, through which in some species a bond is formed between a newborn animal and its caregiver.
 This principle had been discovered by Douglas Spalding in the 19th century, and Lorenz's mentor Oskar Heinroth had also worked on the topic, but Lorenz's description of Prägung, imprinting, in nidifugous birds such as greylag geese in his 1935 book Der Kumpan in der Umwelt des Vogels ("The Companion in the Environment of Birds") became the foundational description of the phenomenon.

 Here, Lorenz used Jakob von Uexküll's concept of Umwelt to understand how the limited perception of animals filtered out certain phenomena with which they interacted instinctively.
 For example, a young goose instinctively bonds with the first moving stimulus it perceives, whether it be its mother, or a person.
 Lorenz showed that this behavior of imprinting is what allows the goose to learn to recognize members of its own species, enabling them to be the object of subsequent behavior patterns such as mating.
 He developed a theory of instinctive behavior that saw behavior patterns as largely innate but triggered through environmental stimuli, for example the hawk/goose effect.
 He argued that animals have an inner drive to carry out instinctive behaviors, and that if they do not encounter the right stimulus they will eventually engage in the behavior with an inappropriate stimulus.

 Lorenz's approach to ethology derived from a skepticism towards the studies of animal behavior done in laboratory settings.
 He considered that in order to understand the mechanisms of animal behavior, it was necessary to observe their full range of behaviors in their natural context.
 Lorenz did not carry out much traditional fieldwork but observed animals near his home.
 His method involved empathizing with animals, often using anthropomorphization to imagine their mental states.
 He believed that animals were capable of experiencing many of the same emotions as humans.